5 min read

 SPRINKLER FUN

-If your dog likes the water and enjoys chase games, you can get creative with water fun that also helps practice impulse control.
-Using the hose, a sprinkler or dog-specific splash pad or fountain toy, ask your dog to show off a simple behavior to activate the water game.
+Using the hose, a sprinkler, or a dog-specific splash pad or fountain toy, ask your dog to show off a simple behavior to activate the water game.

-By incorporating dog training, you can help pace your dog, keep him under his threshold and prevent him from ingesting too much water!
-Once your dog offers a nice behavior, like a: “sit,” “high-five,” circle” or “down,” turn on the water, cheer on your dog and encourage them to chase you with a game of tag through the sprinkler!
+Once your dog offers a nice behavior, like a: “sit,” “high-five,” circle” or “down,” turn on the water, cheer on your dog, and encourage them to chase you with a game of tag through the sprinkler!

 SWIMMING POOL

 Does your dog love to swim?
 Is your dog afraid of the water?
-If you have a pool or are thinking about taking your dog to a pool, be honest with yourself on your dog’s skills.
-Always carefully supervise your dog!
-Not all dogs are born natural swimmers, but with positive reinforcement training, you can teach any dog to swim.
-Start with conditioning your dog to wear a personal flotation device, to help keep her head above water.
-Then you can practice getting in and out of the pool, along with swimming.
+If you have a pool or are thinking about taking your dog to a pool, be honest with yourself about your dog’s skills.

 The most important thing with swim training is to teach your dog where the exit is.
-You can set up a flag or a “licki mat” at their eye level so they have a visual of where the ramp or stairs are.
+You can set up a flag or a “lick mat” at their eye level so they have a visual of where the ramp or stairs are.

 Swim training is one of the most critical things to teach your puppy especially if you have a pool without a fence around it.
 Many dogs who love retrieve-type games will enjoy fetching toys out of the pool.

 Swim therapy is also excellent for dogs of all ages to help with body conditioning.
-Be sure to help your dog warm-up and stretch before she uses her swimming muscles.
+Be sure to help your dog warm up and stretch before she uses her swimming muscles.
 Keep sessions brief because swimming can be exhausting.

 DOCK DIVING